telerik/ajax-docs/controls/htmlchart/chart-types/candlestick-chart.md

 	* The inner tags of the axis tag can control the major and minor grid lines in terms of colour and size and the labels can have a DataFormatString, position and visibility set through each inner tag's properties

-* The title, background colors and legend are controlled via the inner properties of the **RadHtmlChart** control and are common for all charts.More information on the matter is available in the [Server-side API]({%slug htmlchart/server-side-programming/basic-configuration%})and in the [Element structure]({%slug htmlchart/radhtmlchart-structure%}) articles.
+* The title, background colors and legend are controlled via the inner properties of the **RadHtmlChart** control and are common for all charts.
+More information on the matter is available in the [Server-side API]({%slug htmlchart/server-side-programming/basic-configuration%}) and in the [Element structure]({%slug htmlchart/radhtmlchart-structure%}) articles.

 The chart from the image above is created with the code below: